AdobeDocs/genstudio.en/help/user-guide/get-started.md

 GenStudio for Performance Marketers is a comprehensive platform for creating, evaluating, and managing marketing experiences that reflect and adhere to your brand identity.

 Stakeholder access to its many capabilities is controlled by assigned _user roles_.
-Your assigned user role determines the tasks you can perform within GenStudio for Performance Marketers.
+Your assigned user role determines the tasks that you can perform within GenStudio for Performance Marketers.
 An Adobe system administrator assigns your permissions in the GenStudio for Performance Marketers product profile in the Adobe Admin Console.
 Your welcome email identifies your assigned role.

 If you are new to generative AI-based tools or are simply curious about GenStudio for Performance Marketers' core principles, see [Concepts](concepts.md) and [Write effective prompts](effective-prompts.md).